 During a day of mountaineering, you’ll likely use an ice axe and crampons and also learn rope techniques to ensure a safe climb.

 An Outward Bound mountaineering course allows time to master the art of living outside in winter as the group approaches their mountain goal.
 The summit may be the ultimate goal, but each individual must learn good self-care, teamwork and important communication skills along the way.
-Starting this summer, these courses will teach you the basics of mountaineering skills:

 Members learn to be in tune with the weather and each other.
 Is anyone getting too cold?
 Do we need to stop and eat more calories?
 How much daylight is left, and do we need to consider looking for a campsite?
 Do we need to melt more snow for water before leaving camp?
 No one will climb the mountain alone.
 It’s a team effort.